Styyx1/Nocturnia-Readme/README.md

 - Drive: SSD
 - GPU: NVIDIA GeForce RTX 3070 8GB

+I play the list with 60 fps locked and only slightly go below that in Morthal.
 It should run fine on lower specs as well, but I recommend at least 6GB VRAM (GPU).

 **I can only answer performance questions about my specs as I don't have different systems flying around to check!**

 Space required:
-- Approx 90GB (Downloads included) + 20-30GB space for temp files.
+- Approx 140GB (Downloads included, ~90GB without downloads) + 20-30GB space for temp files.
+I tried to keep the size small, but that's the best I could do for now.
 - **You can safely delete the downloads after the list is installed**

 Size without downloads and space for temp files:
-- Approx 60GB
+- Approx 90GB
 ***
 ## Installation